0x78654C/xBot-Twitch-WPF/README.md

-    display people on chat room count on interface automaticaly reconnect to twitch channel if internet connection crashed and is up again possibility to send random messages to stream at a certain time interval
+    display people on chat room count on interface automaticaly reconnect to twitch channel if internet connection crashed and is up again possibility to send random messages to stream at a certain time interval new subscribers counter(the conter will reset when the bot is disconnected or closed)

 (more to come)